 Macular Degeneration: Everything You Need to Know

 Macular Degeneration is the number one cause of vision loss in the senior population.
-It affects mostly caucasian women, but can affect others as well.
+It affects mostly Caucasian women but can affect others as well.
 What causes the condition to develop, who is at risk, and how is treated?

-Macular Degeneration is an eye disease which causes a partial or complete loss of your central vision.
+Macular Degeneration is an eye disease that causes a partial or complete loss of your central vision.
 A person’s central vision is what allows them to see things that are directly in front of them, such as faces, books, or screens.
 The macula is located in the central portion of the retina, in the back of the eye, and contains cone photoreceptors.
-These densely packed photoreceptors give us sharp, detail vision.
+These densely packed photoreceptors give us sharp, detailed vision.
 The rest of the retina contains some cones, but mostly rod photoreceptors and allow us peripheral vision for mobility.

 When the macula is damaged, your ability to enjoy clear vision is negatively affected.
 Everyday types of activities like reading or driving can become difficult.